The Citi Rewards+ is hard to beat when it comes to cash back on transactions of $10 or less. But is it enough to make it worth applying for?

 If you’d prefer to get a single credit card that’d earn the same rate on most of your spending, look into other flat-rate cash back credit cards.

 The Citi Double Cash and the Wells Fargo Active Cash are the best options in this category.
-Both offer unlimited 2% cash back on all purchases (although with the Double Cash, you need to pay off your purchases first to get the full 2%), while the Citi Rewards+ only earns 2% back in two categories with a $6,000 annual purchase cap.
+Both offer unlimited 2% cash back/cash rewards on purchases (although with the Double Cash, you need to pay off your purchases first to get the full 2%), while the Citi Rewards+ only earns 2% back in two categories with a $6,000 annual purchase cap.

 You’re looking for a card for gas or grocery purchases